langx/website/src/routes/(blog-article)/open-source-alternative-to-tandem/+page.md

 ## Be a Contributor

-We're always looking for contributors to help improve languageXchange.
+We're always looking for contributors to help improve LangX.
 If you're interested in contributing, join our <a href="https://discord.gg/CpDZ3kg2rJ" target="_blank">Discord server</a> and check out the project on <a href="https://github.com/languageXchange/languageXchange" target="_blank">GitHub</a>.

 <Callout type="info">
   Whatever you can contribute, whether it's code, design, or translations, marketing, and so on, we'd love to have you on board.